wpniederer/DevOps_return-pod-information/README.md

-# DevOp-Assessment_ConsumerTrack
-A repository for the ConsumerTrack DevOps Assessment
+# A repository for the ConsumerTrack DevOps Assessment
+## Requirements
+1. Kubernetes-cli
+2. minikube
+3. Terraform
+4. A Web browser
+## Setup Guidelines